AISS — Services

 My approach

-1. Assess current AI readiness
+1. Assess the current AI readiness

-• Clarify goals, vision, scope and risks.
+• For example by defining goals, vision, scope and risks.

-• A checklist to monitor progress.
+• For example a checklist to monitor progress.

 Deliverables